 Ardor Natural Wines is a Natural Wine shop.
-It is located at 729 SE Morrison St and houses a comprehensive list of natural wine available for retail purchase.
-The soft opening is expected April 13, 2018 from 4p-8p.
+It is located at 729 SE Morrison St and houses a comprehensive list of natural wine available for retail purchase and drinking on site.
+Our mission is to increase accessibility of natural wine for everybody.

 Wednesday – Friday 2-8

-We pour unique wines from all over the world.
-The selection is constantly changing based on the wines available to us that we are vibing with.
+We sell unique wines from all over the world.
+The selection is frequently changing based on the wines available to us that we are vibing with.
 Our selections are produced and imported in very limited quantities so frequent changes to our list should be anticipated.

 Our wines run the spectrum from inexpensive vin de soif to hard to find boutique producers.
 Ardor aims to remove the pretense often associated with wine — it is a delicious beverage.
 Wine began as, and should continue to be, an accessible drink for all people.